-[10].
-DNA combines the methods and techniques of SNA and link analysis with multi-agent simulation techniques to afford analysts with a set of techniques and tools for investigating complex and dynamic sociotechnical systems.
 Identifying key individuals, locating hidden groups and estimating performance are some of the tasks that analysts might want to accomplish when applying DNA.
 DNA tools include software packages for data collection, analysis, visualization and simulation.
-The process of data analysis includes tasks such as identifying relations among individuals and groups, characterizing the network's structure, locating the network elite, key and actors, points of vulnerability, and comparing networks.
+The process of data analysis includes tasks such as identifying relations among individuals and groups, characterizing the network's structure, locating the network elite or key actors, points of vulnerability, and comparing networks.
+Visualization tools help analysts to explore networks graphically.
 Simulations support analysts in learning about possible changes in a system as it evolves naturally or in response to strategic interventions over time or under certain impacts, such as targeted misinformation or systematic data modification.
 Herein, we describe a particular suite of DNA tools - those developed at the CMU CASOS lab - and illustrate their use in examining covert networks.

 In DNA, social systems are represented as relational data.
-Relational data may reflect a plurality of node types such as people, organizations, resources and tasks (multi-mode), various types of connections among any two nodes (multi-plex), attributes of both nodes and edges (rich data), and data over time (dynamic).
+Relational data may reflect a plurality of node types such as people, organizations, resources and tasks (multimode), various types of connections among any two nodes (multi-plex), attributes of both nodes and edges (rich data), and data over time (dynamic).

 Traditionally, relational data was collected using labor-intensive survey instruments, participant observer recordings, or laborious hand coding of archival data.
 These data collection procedures limited the quantity of data that could be analyzed.
-Today, the availability of real time data feeds and improvements in automated data gathering techniques enable the faster collection of larger and more exhaustive data sets.
+Today, the availability of real time data feeds and improvements in automated data collection techniques enable the faster collection of larger and more exhaustive data sets.
 Multi-agent simulation techniques made it possible to generate artificial worlds and data sets that approximate observed data and can fill in gaps in such data.
-These changes have moved the field from trying to assess networks of less than a thousand nodes to assessing networks as large as $10^6$ nodes, and from networks associated with one point in time to networks transcending multiple points in time.
-Currently, much of the data collected is thrown out, ignored, or never examined, given the lack of adequate and scalable infrastructure and processing tools.
+These changes have moved the field from trying to assess networks of less than a thousand nodes to assessing networks as large as 10 nodes, and from networks associated with one point in time to networks transcending multiple points in time.
+Unfortunately, currently, much of the data collected is thrown out, ignored, or never examined, given the lack of adequate and scalable infrastructure and processing tools.
 Many of the traditional tools and measures for relational analysis (SNA and link analysis) do not scale well and cannot handle large, dynamic and rich data.
-Techniques that can be performed manually by a single analyst for a few texts or a small number of nodes require many people-hours to be performed for the tera-bytes of data now available.
+Techniques that can be performed manually by a single analyst for a few texts or a few dozen nodes require many people-hours to be performed for the tera-bytes of data now available.
 Visualizations adequate for a few dozen nodes appear as incomprehensible yarn balls for large scale networks.
 Human projections of how networks are likely to change over time are unsystematic, may reflect individual biases, and do not examine all interactions in the data.
-There is a growing number of tools that meet the current needs; however, many of them are incompatible.
+There is a growing number of tools that meet the current needs; however, they are generally incompatible.
 For example, they use different nomenclature, database schemes and ontologies.
-To meet the challenge of understanding, explaining and predicting complex dynamic socio-technical systems, we need to move beyond traditional strategies and tools [9].
+To meet the challenge of understanding, explaining and predicting complex dynamic socio-technical systems, we need to move beyond traditional strategies and tools [7].
 More precisely, we need to further automate SNA and DNA processes and concatenate their different parts in order to adequately and efficiently represent and investigate relational data.